utap2/utap2/docs/rst/installation.rst

     ./install_UTAP_singularity.sh -a required_parameters.conf -b optional_parameters.conf

-If UTAP2 was installed as an instance, an image named utap.SIF (approximately 7GB in size) will be created in your $HOST_MOUNT directory, along with additional folders and files necessary for UTAP2 run.
+If UTAP2 was installed as an instance, an image named utap.SIF (approximately 7GB in size) will be created in your $HOST_MOUNT directory, along with additional folders and files necessary for running UTAP2.

-Alternatively, if UTAP2 was installed as a sandbox, a folder named utap.sandbox (around 17GB in size) will be generated in your $HOST_MOUNT directory, containing the required folders and files for UTAP2 run.
+Alternatively, if UTAP2 was installed as a sandbox, a folder named utap.sandbox (around 17GB in size) will be generated in your $HOST_MOUNT directory, containing the required folders and files for running UTAP2.

 Upon completion of the run, you will be able to access the application through your web browser using the following address: